peterheard01/logic-room/_posts/6-reasons-why-your-digital-projects-keep-failing/2017-04-12-6-reasons-why-your-digital-projects-keep-failing.md

 Getting your clients involved as early as possible in the development of their project enables you to get them to sing off on wireframes, designs, HTML and more.
 It will also make them feel more included in the process and give you a chance to produce a better end result.

-Effective and successful digital projects need more than just good developers.
+Effective and successful digital projects need more than just [good developers](/6-ways-cxos-lower-the-cost-of-software-development/){:target="_blank"}.
 They need a team that works together as a unit, one that follows best practice processes and one that doesn&#39;t compromise on the steps it takes to deliver a quality end-result.
 These three teams also need to be one and they need to be able to do their job properly without any last minute distractions that could cause the digital project to fail.